karam-alhaj/AIC/README.md

 - give the model richer information to learn especially when either CSP or PSD alone isn’t enough.

 ### 2. SSVEP

+In SSVEP, the brain produces electrical activity at the same frequency as the visual stimulus (e.g., 7 Hz, 8 Hz, 10 Hz, 13 Hz).

+To detect this frequency-specific response, we must:

+- Apply bandpass filters to isolate relevant frequency ranges.

+- Use Power Spectral Density (PSD) to extract frequency-domain features.
+Here is the Preprocessing pipeline:
+#### 2.1 **Trial-wise Normalization**

 ## Models